1. Captain's log, stardate 45349.1.

 4. The resulting dust cloud

-could create a phenomenon
+could very well create a phenomenon

 Copy !req

-5. like the nuclear winters
+5. not unlike the nuclear winters

-of 21 st-century Earth.
+of 21st century Earth.

 Copy !req

-6. Cmdr La Forge has begun work
+6. Commander La Forge

 Copy !req

-7. on a plan that would counteract
+7. that would counteract

 the devastation.